Seeking AEA & Non-Union performers for Holocaust/Social Justice High School/College Touring

-The Mitzvah Project-Teaching Artist Program (TMP-TAP) is a new venture to expand the reach and impact of The Mitzvah Project, a dynamic learning program combining the power of performance, family history and conversation.
+The Mitzvah Project-Teaching Artist Program (TMP-TAP) is a venture that expands the reach and impact of The Mitzvah Project, a dynamic learning program that combines the power of performance, family history and conversation.
 Over the last eight years, Grunwald, a classically trained actor and son of an Auschwitz survivor, has presented The Mitzvah Project, to over 18,000 people at 180 institutions in 26 states and four countries.

 “The Mitzvah Project goes to the heart and complexity of current issues of prejudice, bullying, racial tension, genocide and war, presented within the historical context of The Holocaust.” — Mónica Olague-Marchán, Ph.D., Catholic Memorial High School, Waukesha, WI

-TMP-TAP is seeking committed and intelligent actors, ready and eager to bring their voices to this unique program for teaching about the Holocaust and the corrosive influence of prejudice on society.
+TMP-TAP is seeking committed and intelligent actor/teachers, ready and eager to bring their voices to this unique program for teaching about the Holocaust and the corrosive influence of prejudice on society.